SATADRU-BISWAS/Anything-LLM-Pre-configured-and-customized-Full-Stack-RAG-System-Private/README.md

 ***

 ## Automated file upload to Anything LLM using REST API from designated client document folder
 ---
 AnythingLLM PDF Watcher – RAM-Aware, Auto-Recovery, Fault-Tolerant Uploader

-This project provides a production-grade file watcher that automatically uploads PDFs into AnythingLLM using its API.
+This  provides a production-grade file watcher that automatically uploads PDFs into AnythingLLM using its API.
 It includes RAM-aware throttling, Docker container health checks, auto-restart, batch processing, and a progress bar — ensuring reliability even with thousands of documents.

 Originally built to safely process large volumes of PDFs without crashing the AnythingLLM Docker container.